Frequently Asked Questions about wedding photography.

 Q: Do you sometimes book yourself for more than one wedding in a day?
 Weekend?

 A: Two weddings in one day?
-Nooooo.
-Not a chance.
+Absolutely not.
 My philosophy is never ever invite trouble.
-Two weddings in one weekend can sometimes be done under certain ideal circumstances, but I often won’t do that either.
+Two weddings in one weekend can sometimes be done under certain ideal circumstances, but I usually won’t do that either.

 Q: Do you have a replacement wedding photographer in case you become unavailable on the day of the event?